General-Purpose Models for the Chemical Sciences: LLMs and Beyond

 Through training, models can learn to map discrete inputs into continuous spaces where similar items have meaningful relationships (for example, similar items cluster in this continuous space).
 In the simplest approach, they can be created by training models (so-called \modelname{Word2Vec} models) that take one-hot encoded inputs and predict the probability of words in the context.\autocite{mikolov2013efficient, mikolov2013distributed, Tshitoyan_2019} Embeddings are powerful because they learn relationships between entities, allowing for the efficient compression of data and the uncovering of hidden patterns that would otherwise be invisible in the raw data.

 The advent of \glspl{gpm} has further underscored the usefulness of high-quality embeddings.
 These models, trained on vast amounts of chemical data, learn to create powerful, generalizable embeddings that can be adapted to a wide range of downstream tasks, from property prediction (see \Cref{sec:prediction}) to molecular generation (see \Cref{sec:mol_generation}).
-The choice of embedding strategy often depends on the specific problem at hand.
 In the following sections, we describe the process of generating, refining, and using these embeddings through training and different architectures.